 [North Bay, ON, January 8, 2025] – Ice Follies, Northern Ontario’s premier biennial festival of contemporary and community-engaged art, returns to the frozen expanse of Lake Nipissing from February 7 to 21, 2025.
 This 11th edition of the festival highlights local artists as part of a special celebration of North Bay’s Centennial, showcasing the area’s deep cultural roots and artistic talent.

-In addition to its signature on-ice installations at Shabogesic Beach, this year’s festival expands its footprint to include Olmstead Beach on Trout Lake, with special events designed to bring the festival closer to more of the city’s residents.
+In addition to its signature on-ice installations at Shabogesic Beach, this year’s festival expands its footprint to include Olmsted Beach on Trout Lake, with special events designed to bring the festival closer to more of the city’s residents.

 Under the theme “Ozhaashikwaa” (The Ice is Slippery), Ice Follies 2025 reflects on the resilience and adaptability required to navigate the shifting landscapes of our community and environment.
 This year’s installations explore themes of connection, collaboration, and history, offering a uniquely Northern perspective.